 This module looks at EBM as a sales strategy, considers the regulatory implications, and outlines an approach to planning an EBM sales call.

 Impact of Value-Based Healthcare on the Sales Environment

 This module reviews the implications of managed care for sales professionals.
-It looks specifically at how value-based approaches to healthcare is impacting the sales process and the sales professionals' role.
+It looks specifically at how value-based approaches to healthcare are impacting the sales process and the sales professionals’ role.